Demystifying AI Platform Design for Distributed Inference of Next-Generation LLM models: : Generative LLM Analyzer

 \subsection{Model Profiler}

-\autoref{tab:model_parameters} shows the details of various LLMs that we study in this work.
-We consider five different models that serve as a representative set of current state-of-the-art LLMs.
-We choose models representing the complete spectrum of model size ranging from 7B to 1.8T parameter LLMs.
-We also have models with different architectures, including MoE-based LLMs (Mixtral-8x7B and GPT4).
+\autoref{tab:model_parameters} shows the parameters of various LLM models that we study in this work.
+These models serve as a representative set of current and future LLMs.
+GenZ model can model different LLM architectures, including MoE-based LLMs (Mixtral-8x7B~\cite{jiang2024mixtral} and GPT4) and Mamba-based models~\cite{gu2024mambalineartimesequencemodeling}.
 LLaMA2, LLaMA3, Mixtral, and GPT3 architecture are available openly.
-We represent GPT4 as a 1.8T parameter mixture-of-experts model, with 120 layers\cite{GPT4, GPT4Archdetails, GPT4Arch}.
+We represent GPT4 as a 1.8T parameter mixture-of-experts model, with 120 layers~\cite{GPT4, GPT4Archdetails, GPT4Arch}.
 A single layer of GPT4 has 16 experts of 111B parameters each, and two experts are activated for each token.
-There are 55B shared parameters for attention.
-Each forward pass inference (generation of 1 token) utilizes about 280B parameters and about 560 TFLOPs.
-A dense 1.8 trillion parameter model would need about 3,700 TFLOP for each inference.
-We also develop a futuristic Super-LLM model using a scaled-up MoE model, \textit{super LLM}.
-There are 32 experts per layer and about 10T parameters in total.
-It is a 128-layer deep model with 4 expert activations per token.
+We also hypothesize two future LLM models~\footnote {We do not train these models for accuracy, which is not the focus of this work.
+We use it to study its computational behavior.} to represent scaled-up Dense-GQA and MoE models.

-For each new model, \tool uses the huggingface AutoModels\cite{huggingface_generate_inference} to determine the exact shape of each operator in the model.
-Since all layers in the LLM are identical, we only need to save the operator dimension of one layer.
-All LLMs' layer dimensions can be modeled using a few variables, as shown in \autoref{tab:model_parameters}.
-Using these stored variables, we calculate the TFLOPS, weight size, KV Cache Estimation, and metrics like arithmetic intensity.
+GenZ's support for different architectures enables it to model all the SOTA LLMs.
+For each new model, \tool uses the huggingface AutoModels~\cite{huggingface_generate_inference} to determine the exact shape of each operator in the model.
+We store the operator dimension of layers.
+Using these stored variables, we calculate the number of operations, operator execution engine, operator residency information, operator size, KV cache estimation, collective sizes, and collective groups.

-Storing these model operators offline allows us to profile larger context lengths for any LLM model quickly.
-For example, LLaMA2-7B\cite{touvron2023llama2} has a context length limit of 4K\cite{touvron2023llama2}, but using this offline modeling, we can extend the context length to any size.
+Saving model operators offline allows us to profile larger context lengths for any LLM model quickly.
+For example, LLaMA2-7B has a context length limit of 4K, but we can extend the context length to any size using this offline modeling.

-We also model popular optimizations in this stage of model profiling, including Kernel Fusion (Flash Attention\cite{dao2022flashattention, dao2023flashdecoding}, FLAT\cite{kao2021optimized}, Segment KV Caching\cite{wu2023efficient}) and model quantization (FP16, INT8/FP8, INT4/FP4).
-Since this work focuses on LLM inference, we use INT8 model quantization for all our experiments and results unless specified otherwise.
+We also model popular optimizations in this stage of model profiling, including Kernel Fusion (Flash Attention~\cite{dao2022flashattention, dao2023flashdecoding, kao2021optimized}, Segment KV Caching~\cite{wu2023efficient}), model quantization, chunked prefilling~\cite{agrawal2023sarathi,holmes2024deepspeed}, speculative decoding~\cite{leviathan2023fastinferencetransformersspeculative}, and beam search~\cite{sun2023allies, Kim_2022}.
+Since this work focuses on LLM inference, we use FP8 model quantization for all our experiments and results unless specified otherwise.